gatsbyjs/gatsby-docker/README.md

 ## Usage

-1. Insert the `Dockerfile` above at the root of your project:
+1. Create a `Dockerfile`, as below, at the root of your project:

   ```Dockerfile
   FROM gatsbyjs/gatsby:onbuild